pablit07/gamesense.statboard.react/src/Components/Charts/docs/README.md

 ---

 ## *HorizontalQuartileChart.js*
-*Horizontal bar that displays that displays which quartile a player's score falls within all the team member's scores.*
+*Horizontal bar that displays which quartile a player's score falls within all the team member's scores.*

 ![image](./pics/HorizontalQuartileChart_thumb.png)